Großhansdorf station

 Großhansdorf is the terminus station on the Großhansdorf branch of Hamburg U-Bahn line U1.
 The rapid transit station was opened in 1921 and is located in the Hamburg suburb of Großhansdorf, Germany.
 Großhansdorf is a municipality in the German state of Schleswig-Holstein.

 History

 At the time the station was opened, Großhansdorf was an exclave of the Free and Hanseatic City of Hamburg.
-With the Greater Hamburg Act of 1937, Großhansdorf was ceased to Schleswig-Holstein and it was temporarily consider to close the station.
-Since 2007 the station is handicap-accessible.
+With the Greater Hamburg Act of 1937, Großhansdorf was ceded to Schleswig-Holstein and it was temporarily considered to close the station.
+Since 2007 the station has been handicap-accessible.

 Layout

 The station's building and only entrance is located at a street junction in the town's center.
 The single island platform and the two side tracks run along one of these two streets.

 Service

 Trains

 Großhansdorf is served by Hamburg U-Bahn line U1; departures are every 20 minutes, during rush hour every 10 minutes.
-The travel time to Hamburg Hauptbahnhof takes about 40 minutes.
+The travel time to Hamburg Hauptbahnhof is about 40 minutes.